Today we’re talking about how to find your personal style. If you are participating in our Fall Wardrobe Challenge, this post may be extra helpful.

 Maybe that’s the beauty of aging, the confidence you get in being able to say, this is who I am.

-Today, we’ll talk about how you can find your personal style, based on what worked for me, and the strategies we used to help clients over the years so you can feel confident showing up as who you are in the world.
+Today, we’ll talk about how to find your personal style based on what worked for me and the strategies we used to help clients over the years so you can feel confident showing up as who you are in the world.

 How to Find Your Personal Style in 6 Easy Steps